MicrosoftDocs/edge-developer/microsoft-edge/webdriver-chromium/index.md

 ### Use Chromium-Specific Options

-If you set the `UseChromium` property to `true`, you may use the `EdgeOptions` class to access the same [Chromium-specific properties and methods][WebdriverCapabilitiesEdgeOptions] as when you automate other Chromium browsers.
+If you set the `UseChromium` property to `true`, you may use the `EdgeOptions` class to access the same [Chromium-specific properties and methods][WebdriverCapabilitiesEdgeOptions] that are used when automating other Chromium browsers.

 #### [C#](#tab/c-sharp/)